raspberrypilearning/experiment-design/en/step_2.md

 **Think:** Can your question be answered within the mission constraints?

 Here are some common constraints that impact or stop success:
-+ 🌍 The ISS orbital path restrictions mean there are some places the ISS does not travel over &mdash; you cannot look at the poles for example.
++ 🌍 The ISS orbital path restrictions mean there are some places the ISS does not travel over &mdash; you cannot look at the Earth's poles for example.
 + 💧 The Earth's surface is 70% water &mdash; statistically speaking, many of your photos will be of seas and oceans.
 + ☁️ Cloud cover might obscure your target.
 + 🌍 During your experiment the ISS will not pass over the same place twice.